wiseby/wiseby.github.io/_drafts/arch_linux_install.md

 I tried to follow the arch-wiki page but I couldn't get it to work.
 After some searching I figured that I had issues with loading the modules to the kernel.

-- Insalled a custom kerner (linux-zen, which should be the one with optimized graphics available [The Zen Kernel](https://github.com/zen-kernel/zen-kernel/wiki/FAQ))
+- Installed a custom kerner (linux-zen, which should be the one with optimized graphics available [The Zen Kernel](https://github.com/zen-kernel/zen-kernel/wiki/FAQ))

 - Then I could install and follow the guide from the [wiki](https://wiki.archlinux.org/title/NVIDIA) to install the nvidia-dkms package.